top of page

 Our Instructors

 At Old Town Martial Arts, we take pride in our team of experienced martial arts instructors who are dedicated to guiding students on their journey to mastery.
-With expertise across various disciplines like Karate, Brazilian Jiu-Jitsu, Japanese Ju-Jitsu and self-defense, our instructors bring decades of teaching and competition experience to every class.
-Whether you're looking to learn new skills, improve self-defense techniques, or achieve personal growth, our martial arts instructors are here to support and inspire you every step of the way.
+Our instructors are CPR certified, undergo thorough background checks, and bring decades of teaching and competition experience across disciplines including Karate, Brazilian Jiu-Jitsu, Japanese Ju-Jitsu, and self-defense.
+Whether you’re looking to learn new skills, strengthen your self-defense abilities, or grow in confidence and discipline, our instructors are committed to supporting and inspiring you every step of the way.

 Todd Tupper, 5th Dan, Karate